June Growing Tips

 Potted plants are preferable for planting in the ground once summer temperatures arrive.
 In locations where summer has not yet arrived you can also plant our bare root plants that have been kept dormant in cold storage and are still available.
 However, even in the cooler more northern locations, where spring still prevails, summer temperatures can come quickly.
 If your day time temperatures will be 75- 80° F (or more) within the first few weeks following planting you will need to take special precautions to ensure success with your new plants, particularly the bare root.
 (Or you may choose to call us and pre-order bare root plants to be shipped to you at your optimal planting time next year).
 For best results follow our hot weather planting instructions, Plant Owners Manual, pg 2, or the following:

-If you choose to plant in the ground in a permanent location right away; soak the roots in water 1-2 hours just before planting, mulch the soil surface well after planting, irrigate regularly to keep the soil evenly moist, not soppy wet, and provide shade until the plants are well-established.
+If you choose to plant in the ground in a permanent location right away; soak the roots in water 1-2 hours just before planting, apply little or no mulch after planting (to allow the doil to warm up), irrigate regularly to keep the soil evenly moist, not soppy wet, and provide shade until the plants are well-established.
 Warmer air temperatures encourage faster shoot growth than root growth, creating water stress in the tree; shade helps to reduce the water needs of the plant and give the root system time to catch up with the top of the plant.
 Instead of providing shade, another technique you can use, taught to us by a Southern California grower, is to whitewash the dormant tree before planting out.
 Use a 50/50 mixture of white interior latex paint and water, and apply to the entire tree above the roots.
 If you use a brush, apply it with an upwards motion, so you do not knock off the buds.
 When the paint is dry, follow the rest of the planting instructions above.
 The buds will be delayed a little bit, and the trunk and branches will stay cooler, giving the roots some time to start growing and doing their job before the leaves start demanding water and nutrients.
+Once the trees have pushed good new growth, 6-14", you can apply a thicker layer of mulch (up to 4") to suppress weeds and maintain soil moisture through the summer.

 Or you may choose to plant your new plants in the ground in a temporary, shady location.
 Mulch and water them regularly through the summer.
 In the fall, when the worst of the summer heat has passed, dig and move the plants to their permanent location.
 By the following spring they will be well-established and ready to grow.